discord-tickets/docs/docs/managed.md

 !!! question ""
     **Still have questions?
 Create a ticket [on Discord](https://lnk.earth/discord) for help.**

+[^1]: Patches are applied automatically within an hour of release; feature updates are scheduled and performed manually.
-[^1]: Compared to x86-based servers, ARM servers are more energy efficient
+[^2]: Compared to x86-based servers, ARM servers are more energy efficient
-[^2]: More of the available resources are used compared to an average individual installation
+[^3]: More of the available resources are used compared to an average individual installation